-Make a courtesy call, SMS or email to confirm the date one day before (or early the day of) the
+text or email to confirm the date one day before (or early the day of) the

 job.
 Wear neat, casual clothing.

 Arrive five minutes early.